Perth ABR clinics

 The cost of the clinic is based on the cost that is charged by the trainers from Singapore.
-The cost of a full clinic is subject to variation and there are varying options.
-You can start with a basic package to try it out for around $500, or opt to do full clinics, two per year.
-Full clinics include assessment of your child and prescriptive exerices, along with email support from the trainers in Singapore if you need advice or information on your child's progress.
-The Bio-Rehab for Kids, Inc. charity currently covers the cost of flying the trainers to Perth, accomodation and the conference room rental, all machinery needed etc. This saves each family over $2000 per year.
-ABR is changing and evolving, so different modules are offered, which can significantly reduce costs for families.
+Full clinics include assessment of your child and prescriptive exercises, along with email support from the trainers in Singapore if you need advice or information on your child's progress.

 How do I book into the clinic?

-Each family needs to do their own research first by visiting the web sites listed above, it is also recommended that new families get in contact with families currently doing ABR to discuss any questions or concerns they may have.
-Before families book into the clinic, they need to consider the time commitment that is expected and how this will impact on their family life, especially where siblings are concerned, as well as the financial commitment involved.
-Families then have two options; email ABR Asia directly via the ABR Asia website and notify them of your intention, or email Paul Edmondson here in Perth.
-Paul will be able to guide each family through the enrolment procedure.
-An enrolment form will be sent via email, which needs to be completed and sent to guarantee a placement for the next clinic.
+Each family needs to do their own research first by visiting the web sites (see Contacts and Links page).
+If you have decided to give it a try then email ABR Asia (via their website or see below) and notify them of your intention, or email Paul Edmondson here in Perth (see below).
+Paul will be able to guide each family through the enrollment procedure.
+An enrollment form will be sent via email, which needs to be completed and sent to guarantee a placement for the next clinic.

 Sarah at ABR Asia